Integrating Nursing Concepts 3 (10205.2)

 Extensions & Late submissions

-Assessment items must be submitted to the assignment area in the Unit's Canvas site, relating to that piece of assessment.
-It is the student's responsibility to upload the correct and corresponding assessment item to the right submission section.
+Assessment items must be submitted to the assignment area in the unit's UCLearn site, relating to that piece of assessment.
+It is the student's responsibility to upload the correct and corresponding draft or assessment item, to the right submission section.

 Late submissions will only be accepted for a limited period.
 If more than one late submission is made within that period, only the first late submission will be accepted for marking and may be subject to penalties as detailed in the Assessment Procedures.